Department of English

 - A completed Portfolio Requirements and Form for each project - (page 2 of PDF).

 - Design information for print and electronic formats, using multiple modalities

 - Produce materials that address contexts (real or simulated) outside the classroom

-- Produce documents that meet the needs of diverse audience (same topic for more than one audience such as old/young, lay/technical, multicultural)
+- Produce documents that meet the needs of diverse audiences (same topic for more than one audience such as old/young, lay/technical, multicultural)